nacular/doodle/docs/installation.md

 }
 ```

-### Multi-platform Project
+## Multi-platform Project

 Doodle is a set of Kotlin Multi-platform (MPP) libraries.
 Which means you can create an MPP for your app as well.
 The advantage of this
-is that you can write your app almost entirely in `common` code and test it with very fast unit tests on the JVM.
+is that you can write your app entirely (except for `main`) in `common` code and test it with very fast unit tests on the JVM.

 ?> App [**launch code**](applications.md?id=app-launch) is the only portion that needs to be in `js`